P4 Search configuration reference

 p4search |

-A Standard or Service user with a minimum of admin access.
+Can be a Standard or Service user type with a minimum of admin access.
 Used to authorize the proxy connection at Security level 5 and above.
-To learn more about creating the Perforce Service user and printing out the ticket, see P4 Server requirements.
+To learn more about creating the Service user and printing out the ticket, see Create users and tickets for external services.

 |